hotyhuang/cicd-jenkins/README.md

 ## Set up

+### Install Jenkins Plugin (make sure you have these)
+- CloudBees AWS Credentials
+- Git Parameter Plug-In

 ### Jenkins credentials
 * AWS credentials (we mark this as "aws-credential" in the following doc). go to your Jenkins --> Credentials, create a new AWS credentials with your IAM key and secret.
 ** hint: If you do not have IAM yet, plz check this [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html), and create one.